Los Angeles Photography

 Q.5 Westwood #1 is a great example of exploring to find something unique.
 For anybody who’s been to Westwood, this image would be surprising.
 It isn’t the first thing you think of when in Westwood.
 Could you explain how you made that image from start to finish?

 Ans.
 I was actually on assignment for a friend who designs UCLA magazine.
 He loved my night landscapes and had me in mind to document UCLA’s orientation party on campus a few weeks before school started.
-As luck would have it, one of the main campus buildings in the quad had these amazing beams illuminating the sky and the fog was rolling in.
+As luck would have it, one of the main campus buildings in the quad had these amazing beams illuminating the sky, and the fog was rolling in.
 The perfect combination for what I was after that evening.
-I spent some time looking for a good vantage point from buildings across the quad and ending up getting this shot.
+I spent some time looking for a good vantage point from buildings across the quad and got this shot.
 I was very lucky that night.

 orientation party